tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 	- You and your team had discussed a a path through the tunnel system bellow fort raynault
 	- Slip into the rentas hold **stealth encounter**
 	- Description tone and atmosphere
-		- temperature drops, thick air condenses on  carved walls
+		- temperature drops, thick air condenses on  carved walls and drips in to tamped down earth
 		- Few of you are familiar with this place so you are diligently following a map
 			- this map shows
 				- an entrance from rentas hold
+					- with a highlighted path to the left that reads **CaverN**
+					- and an unhighlightedf
+				-

 	- You see a figure small figuure with rigid posture eet deko
 	- Undead signals (make this an unavop)